What is a fleet management dashboard?

 The Watchdog Report is a default dashboard report for MyGeotab to better understand device health and communication.
 Managers can use this report to identify in real-time any device status issues, including:

-"Not installed" devices are Geotab GO tracking units that have been added to the database, but they have not communicated yet.
+"Not installed" devices are Geotab GO tracking units that have been added to the database but they have not communicated yet.
+Learn more about telematics device installation and see examples of correct and incorrect in this blog post.

 Managers can customise the refresh period to their specific needs.
 It can be set up as frequently as every 30 mins, daily or even quarterly.